BramVan-Oosterhout/festivals-docker/festivals-ui/DOCUMENTATION.md

 | ARTIST_DESCRIPTION | %ARTIST_DESCRIPTION{ artist_id="42" }% | Show the description of artist_id 42 |
 | ARTIST_TAGS | %ARTIST_TAGS{ artist_id="42" }% | List the tags for artist_id 42 |

 This list illustrates one of the shortcomings in the thinking behind the implementation of the plugin.
 Currently each macro creates a new instance of the FestivalsPlugin and therefore each macro needs to access retrieve the data from the database.
 The access to the database provides one endpoint for the artist data: `/artist/42` which returns both the artist_name and the artist_description.
-So the ARTIST_NAME and ARTIST_DESCRIPTION could be implemented with a single FestivalsApp access, followed by appropriate formatting  to render the FestivalsArtist page.
+So the ARTIST_NAME and ARTIST_DESCRIPTION could be implemented with a single Festivals-App access, followed by appropriate formatting  to render the FestivalsArtist page.
 If the FestivalsPlugin is developed further, the approach need to be refined.

 ## Server implementation
 The image created in base.dck from the `timlegge/docker-foswiki:latest` image is further configured in configure.dck.
 The FestivalsPlugin needs to be added to the installed plugins.